Tahir-mulani/Civil-Registry/README.md

 An online platform where users can:

-* Apply for certificates (Birth, Death, Marriage, etc.)
+* Apply for certificates (Birth, Death, Marriage Aadhar Card, PAN Card, Voter ID Card etc.)
 * Access information about required documents
 * Submit queries and feedback
 * Track and manage applications